juicedata/juicefs/docs/en/guide/cache_management.md

 ### Kernel writeback-cache mode

-Starting with [Linux kernel 3.15](https://github.com/torvalds/linux/commit/4d99ff8f12e), FUSE supports the ["writeback-cache mode"]( https://www.kernel.org/doc/Documentation/filesystems/fuse-io.txt).
-In this mode, kernel will merge high frequency random small writes (10-100 bytes), which significantly improves write performance.
-However, the side effect is that it will turn sequential writing into random writing, seriously reducing the performance of sequential writing.
-Please consider whether the usage scenario matches before turning it on.
+Starting from Linux kernel 3.15, FUSE supports [writeback-cache](https://www.kernel.org/doc/Documentation/filesystems/fuse-io.txt) mode, the kernel will consolidate high-frequency random small (10-100 bytes) write requests to significantly improve its performance, but this comes with a side effect: sequential writes are also turned into random writes, hence sequential write performance is hindered, so only use it on intensive random write scenarios.

 To enable writeback-cache mode, use the [`-o writeback_cache`](../reference/fuse_mount_options.md#writeback_cache) option when you [mount JuiceFS](../reference/command_reference.md#mount).
-Note that writeback-cache mode is not the same as [Client write data cache](#writeback), the former is a kernel implementation while the latter happens inside the JuiceFS Client, they are meant for different scenarios, read the corresponding section for more.
+Note that writeback-cache mode is not the same as [Client write data cache](#writeback), the former is a kernel implementation while the latter happens inside the JuiceFS Client, read the corresponding section to learn their intended scenarios.

-### Client read data cache {#client-read-cache}
+### Read Cache in Client {#client-read-cache}

 The client will perform prefetch and cache automatically to improve sequence read performance according to the read mode in the application.
 Data will be cached in local file system, which can be any local storage device like HDD, SSD or even memory.